foundry4/ppe-inventory/README.md

 ### Post-deployment steps

+Once you have successfully deployed, the following additional steps need to be completed:

  * Navigate to Datastore in the GCP console (https://console.cloud.google.com/datastore).
 If this is not yet enabled, click on "Select datastore mode" and select a region (e.g. `europe-west2 (London)`)
  * Grant edit permissions on your Google Spreadsheet to [`project_id`]@appspot.gserviceaccount.com (e.g. `ppe-inventory-123456@appspot.gserviceaccount.com`)"

+### Creating sites

+After completing the steps above you'll be able to create sites to test with [TODO].

+To verify a successful setup check the following work for you:

- * You should now be able to navigate to the URL of the deployed functions and see an "access denied" message, e.g.
+ * You should now be able to navigate to the URL of the deployed function and see an "access denied" message (e.g. https://europe-west2-ppe-demo-123456.cloudfunctions.net/form)
+ * You should also be able to navigate to the URL of the deployed portal (e.g. https://ppe-demo-123456-abcdefghij-kl.a.run.app)

-### Tests
+## Tests

 BDD tests are provided in the `features` directory.
 Those tagged with `@pipeline` will run automatically during CI/CD build deployment.